Skip to main content

 • If cmi5 and xAPI cannot be used, then new SCORM content may be part of training hosted on an LMS in accordance with Section 3.3.4.

 The cmi5 specification defines a set of rules for how online courses are imported, launched, and tracked using an LMS and xAPI.
 The xAPI standard is used as the communication and data layer, and a cmi5-based implementation of xAPI implements controlled vocabularies, which are required for interoperability between LMSs and LMS-like systems.
-To support cmi5 acquisition, open-source tools and templates are available at the following link: https://github.com/adlnet/CATAPULT.
+To support cmi5 acquisition, open-source tools and, including a Test Suite, and templates are available at the following link: https://github.com/adlnet/CATAPULT.

 Incrementally, DoD Components shall transition to using the cmi5 specification and the xAPI standard according to the following prioritized list of options in the following paragraphs: DoD Components shall: